UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_modules.md

     ```

     In this example case, we can see that the many more modules than SAMtools are loaded.
 This is the effect of using the installation method that is prevailent in most NAISS clusters.

-!!!- tip "Getting help on a module"

-    Run `module help [module]`, e.g. `module help cowsay`
-    to get the general help on a module

 For reproducible research, however, it is good practice
 to load a specific version.
 The information given by